navahas/tmux-grimoire/README.md

 _Smart Replay: If `--replay` is set, the command is only re-sent if the shell is idle, ensuring that active processes aren't interrupted._

 > [!TIP]
 > Check out the [custom-buoys](https://github.com/navahas/custom-buoys) repo for a collection of reusable scripts.
-Copy, customize, or contribute your own.

 Examples: